kmrinal/kmrinal/README.md

 - 👋 Hi, I’m @kmrinal
-- 👀 Founder @ cnctdwifi.
-I make WiFi networks do exceptional things. https://cnctdwifi.com
+- 👀 CTO @ Benlycos.
+I make networked devices do exceptional things. https://benlycos.com
 - 💞️ I’m looking to collaborate on creating distributed IoT architecture for modern homes.
 An architecture which scales well both in terms of numbers and the services it offers.
-- 📫 I can be reached at kumar@cnctdwifi.com
+- 📫 I can be reached at kumar@benlycos.com

 <!---
 kmrinal/kmrinal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.